What Services Do Bethesda Plumbing Companies Offer?

 Check Licensing and Insurance

 Plumbers in Bethesda must be licensed by the Maryland Board of Plumbing.
 Licensure only allows technicians to work with water piping; a separate certification is needed for natural gas and propane work.
-You should also choose a bonded and insured plumber to protect yourself financially if damage or accidents occur.
+Your plumber should also be bonded and insured.
+This is a sign the company backs its work, and if something gets accidentally damaged, you'll be safer financially.

 Check Union Status